primer/primer.style/.github/CONTRIBUTING.md

 1. `npm install` to install all the Node dependencies
 2. `npm start` to run the app in development mode

+Additionally, you can run `npm run now-build` to build the static site, and `npm run now-start` to run the static site on your local environment.
+This can be helpful for debugging build issues.

 ## Deployment
 This site is deployed on [Now] and mapped to the `primer.style` domain.
 With the Now CLI installed globally (and authenticated), you should be able deploy the site by running: